ReactTraining/react-workshop/courses/advanced/04-controlled-components/lecture/README.md

 - Add an `index` prop to `<Accordion index={index} />` so it can be controlled.
 - Do a `console.warn` when the owner changes from controlled to uncontrolled and vice versa (this shouldn't be allowed)
+- A good use-case for controlled-components in this case is an FAQ where one panel and have a button or link that opens another panel.

 ## After Refactor